 MASTER TEACHER AND LECTURE AWARD

-The Master Teacher and Lecture Award recognizes and showcases the talents of a faculty member who is known throughout the Iona community as one of the finest instructors in the College.
-The awardee received a $1,000 honorarium presented at Fall Convocation.
+The purpose of the Master Teacher and Lecture Award is to recognize and showcase the talents of a senior faculty and junior faculty member who is known throughout the Iona community as one of the finest instructors in the College.
+The awardees receive a plaque and a $1,000 honorarium presented at Fall Convocation.
 The awardees also have the honor of giving a presentation to the Iona community during the Fall 2016 semester.

 ACADEMIC INNOVATION GRANTS

-The Academic Innovation Grants Program provides additional opportunities for the development, dissemination and implementation of creative ideas in pedagogy and classroom experience, use of digital learning, curriculum development, scholarship, student support/success, and other entrepreneurial activities.
+The purpose of the Academic Innovation Grants Program is to provide additional opportunities for the development, dissemination and implementation of creative ideas in pedagogy and classroom experience, use of digital learning, curriculum development, scholarship, student support/success, and other entrepreneurial activities.
 The intent is to support academic excellence through innovation, within a variety of academic disciplines, by providing resources and incentives for start-up activities that are aligned with or contemplated within the strategic plan.

 SUMMER UNDERGRADUATE RESEARCH PROGRAM (SURE) GRANTS

-For summer 2015, $28,750 from the Endowed Faculty Excellence Fund and an additional $33,250 from the Special Two-Year Fund for Academic Initiatives have been allocated to support SURE projects.
+For Summer 2016, $21,000 from the Endowed Faculty Excellence Fund was allocated to support SURE projects.
 Five awards of $5,250 each were allocated.
-Each award supports a student-faculty research pair or team working collaboratively on a summer research or creative project that is projected to result in a juried conference presentation, publication, exhibition or performance shared by the student and faculty member.
-Each faculty member received a stipend of up to $3,000, and each student received a stipend of $2,750 for his or her work on the team's SURE project.
+Each award supports a student-faculty pair working collaboratively on a summer research or creative project that is projected to result in a juried conference presentation, publication, exhibition or performance shared by the student and faculty member.
+Each faculty member receives a stipend of $2,700, and each student receives a stipend of $2,500 for his or her work on the team's SURE project.
 The resulting scholarship will be completed by October 1, 2016.